-Jürg Dähler, born in Zurich, has an international activity to his credit as a violinist, violist, pedagogue and chamber musician.
+Jürg Dähler , born in Zurich, has an international activity as a violinist, violist, pedagogue and chamber musician.
 He studied with S. Vegh, Ch.
 Schiller, P. Zuckerman, K. Kashkashian and F. Drushinin.
-He was artistically influenced by his encounters with B. Langbein, H. Holliger N. Harnoncourt and G. Ligeti.
-He has performed in Vienna, Salzburg, Paris, Madrid, London, Sydney and Lucerne.
+He was artistically influenced by his mentors B. Langbein, H. Holliger N. Harnoncourt and G. Ligeti.
+He has performed in the most important musical cities as Vienna, Salzburg, Paris, Madrid, London, Sydney and Lucerne.
 Between 1985 and 2000 he was the first violin of the legendary Kammermusiker Zürich ensemble.
-He was a founding member of the Collegium Novum in Zurich in 1993 and in 1999 he co-founded and co-directs the Swiss Chamber Concerts.
-Since 1993 he has been the first viola soloist of the Musik Collegium in Winterthur and a member of the Winterthur quartet.
-In 1997 he founded and directed for 12 years the Graubünden festival Kultur Herbst Bündner Herrschaft.
-In 2007 he obtained the academic title EMAA: Executive Master in Arts Administration University Zurich.
-In 2015 he created and assumed the artistic direction of the Pfingstfestival Schloss Brunegg in Canton Aargau, which still happens today.
+He was a founding member of the Collegium Novum in Zurich in 1993 and in 1999 he co-founded and still co-directs the Swiss Chamber Concerts.
+Since 1993 he has been the first viola of the Winterthur Musikkollegium and a member of the Winterthur String Quartet.
+Having founded and directed the Graubünden Festival Kulturherbst Bündner Herrschaft from 1995 to 2002, he created in 2015 the Pfingstfestival in Brunegg Castle, which he still directs.
+In 2007 he obtained the academic title EMAA, Executive Master in Arts Administration University Zurich.
 He has participated in the first performances of hundreds of compositions as a soloist or chamber musician, by composers such as Holliger, Henze, Ligeti, Pärt, Cerha, Druschinin, Polglase, Haller, Bodman-Rae, Käser, Kelterborn, Lehmann, Gaudibert, Brinken and Schnyder.
-Since 2000 he runs a business in buying and selling fine musical instruments called TonArt Jürg Dähler.
+Since 2000 it has a successful business in buying and selling prestigious instruments called TonArt Jürg Dähler, being an investment consultant for privates, Banks, Institutions and becoming himself an art collector.
 He plays a violin by Antonio Stradivari (Cremona 1714) and a viola by Raffaele Fiorini (Bologna 1893).

 All the most important concert halls in Europe, USA, South America and Australia (Carnegie Hall and Lincoln Center in New York, Berlin Philharmonic, Vienna Konzerthaus, Salzburg Mozarteum, Cologne Philharmonic, Munich Herkulessaal, St. Petersburg, Wigmore Hall and Queen Elizabeth Hall in London, Teatro Colon in Buenos Aires) hosted a concert by Enrico Bronzi.
 His rich experience as a soloist has led him to establish himself in important international competitions and collaborate with great artists such as Martha Argerich, Alexander Lonquich, Gidon Kremer, and ensembles such as the Hagen Quartet, the Kremerata Baltica, Camerata Salzburg and Tapiola Sinfonietta.

-Enrico Bronzi's solo activity joins the equally intense one with the Trio di Parma (link to the internal page dedicated to the Trio), an ensemble he founded in 1990 and is completed and enriched with teaching.
+Enrico Bronzi's solo activity joins the equally intense one with the Trio di Parma, an ensemble he founded in 1990 and is completed and enriched with teaching.
 In fact, since 2007 he has been a professor at the Universität Mozarteum Salzburg.

 Enrico Bronzi plays a Vincenzo Panormo cello from 1775.